openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 #.
 Agree to the terms and then click **Done**.
 The list of channels now
    includes the channel that you just set up.

-You can now provide the YouTube channel ID to the edX video team when needed, and give management access to the channel to members of the course team.
+You can now provide the YouTube channel ID to the edX media team when needed and give management access to the channel to members of the course team.

 .. _Locate the YouTube Channel ID: